 - Prepare a final activity report at the end of assignment.

-- University degree in social sciences or other fields related to equality between men and women and/or Women Economic Empowerment and/or Vocational training.
+- University degree in social sciences, gender studies, or other fields related to equality between men and women and/or Women Economic Empowerment and/or Vocational training.

 - Relevant experience in gender (designing training materials, social mobilization, organizational strengthening, training in soft skills).